QuestGiverOrg/TransferGraph/README.md

 If your database is complicated, or if you need this to be idempotent, feel free to reimplement main.js with manual calls to `transferTableData()`

-There's an improvement here for some databases that could probably address idempotency (by reverse clearing the data before transfering) but that hasn't been implmented yet.
+There's an improvement here for some databases that could probably address idempotency (by reverse clearing the data before transfering) but that hasn't been implemented yet.

 # Instructions